digital-asset/lib-cdm-event-specification-module/haskell/Readme.md

-# How to use
+# How to use the Haskell module

-Run the following command from the `scripts` folder to generate all Haskell files:

-    ./generate-haskell.sh

-In order to execute all tests, run:
+To generate all Haskell files, from a terminal:

+1. `cd` to the `/scripts` folder.
+2. Run `./generate-haskell.sh`

+To run all tests, run the command:

     stack test cdm:tests